innawendell/player/README.md

 # Usage
 How do I use this code as a library?
+Clone the repo and run:
 `python setup.py install`

-or it can be installed directory from github,
+or install via pip from the github directory:

 `pip install git+https://github.com/innawendell/player.git`